 Scan in compressed archives

 Compressed archives are files that contain a number of other files and shrink their size.
 Some common examples are ZIP, RAR, or 7Z, but there are hundreds of other less known compressed archives.
-Even a program like EXE may actually be a self-extracting archive, meaning it contains other files (generally this is for more efficient data transferring).
+Even an EXE program may actually be a self-extracting archive, meaning it contains other files (generally this is for more efficient data transferring).

-A malware file that is wrapped inside an archive file can’t directly start from within a compressed archive, as it needs to be unpacked first.
+A malware file can’t directly start from within a compressed archive – it needs to be unpacked first.
 Because of this, archives aren’t typically considered dangerous on their own.
-As a result, many scanners exclude archives from scanning or limit archive scanning to file sizes of about 200 MB.
+As a result, many scanners exclude archives from scanning or limit archive scanning to files of a certain size.

 Unpacking archives is incredibly time consuming and takes up a lot of system resources.
-You may disable the archive scan feature if you already understand what’s happening within your own archives and know there isn’t a possibility of infection.
+You may disable the archive scan feature if you already understand what’s happening within your own archives and are confident that there isn’t a possibility of infection.

 Scan in NTFS alternate data streams

-In 1993, with the introduction of NTFS (New Technology File System) as the default file system of Windows NT (predecessor of 2000, XP, 7, 8, etc.), a new feature called Alternate Data Streams was introduced.
-Files were now able to store meta data in hidden layers.
+In 1993, with the introduction of NTFS (New Technology File System) as the default file system of Windows NT (predecessor of 2000, XP, 7, 8, 10, etc.), a new feature called Alternate Data Streams was introduced.
+Files were now able to store metadata in hidden layers.

-Unfortunately, these streams can also be used to store other types of harmful data, like complete malware programs — and all within a 0 byte text file.
+Unfortunately, these streams can also be used to store other types of harmful data, such as complete malware programs — and all within a 0 byte text file.

-Fast forward to today, and a harmless looking file extension may contain dangerous code which can be started automatically via autorun registry keys.
+Fast forward to today, and a harmless looking file extension may contain dangerous code that can be started automatically via autorun registry keys.

 When the NTFS Alternate Data Streams scan option is enabled, the scanner searches all data layers for hidden threats.